Returning your ARF and supporting information

 In some areas, such as remote and very remote areas of NSW, NT, QLD, SA & WA we do not have early childhood partners to deliver our early childhood approach.

-If you live in an area that does not have an early childhood partner, you have a child younger than 7 and you have concerns about their development or disability you can:
+If you live in an area that doesn’t have an early childhood partner, and you have concerns about your child’s development or disability you should first speak with your doctor, child health nurse, early childhood educator or other health professional.

 - speak with your doctor, child health nurse, remote community connector, early childhood educator or other health professional